Blog post

 • Hence, the condition _n is None is always False, and some subsequent code is never evaluated.

 Mistakes like this are very common and can be very difficult to work out on your own.
-SonarQube 9.9 LTS now raises issues in these cases, with nine total rules detecting similar complex bugs.
+SonarQube Server 9.9 LTS now raises issues in these cases, with nine total rules detecting similar complex bugs.

 Just an upgrade away from it all

-SonarQube is made by developers, for developers.
+SonarQube Server is made by developers, for developers.
 Our goal is to help all developers be able to write Clean Code.

-If you haven’t tried SonarQube 9.9 LTS yet, I hope you now have even more reasons to prepare this upgrade with your team.
-This is a free version upgrade for all, and you can get the LTS in just a few clicks at SonarQube Downloads
+If you haven’t tried SonarQube Server 9.9 LTS yet, I hope you now have even more reasons to prepare this upgrade with your team.
+This is a free version upgrade for all, and you can get the LTS in just a few clicks at SonarQube Server Downloads

 Need more help getting started?
 Check the following resources: